istio/istio.io/content/en/docs/examples/microservices-istio/run-bookinfo-with-kubernetes/index.md

     private final static String ratings_service = "http://ratings:9080/ratings";
     {{< /text >}}

-1. Set an infinite loop in a separate terminal window to send traffic to your application.
-It will simulate the constant user traffic in the real world:
+1. Set an infinite loop in a separate terminal window to send traffic to your application to simulate the constant user traffic in the real world:

     {{< text bash >}}